On level ground a shell is fired with an initial velocity of 40.0... | Pearson+ Channels

-On level ground a shell is fired with an initial velocity of 40.0 m/s at 60.0° above the horizontal and feels no appreciable air resistance. (d) How far from its firing point does the shell land?
+On level ground a shell is fired with an initial velocity of 40.0 m/s at 60.0° above the horizontal and feels no appreciable air resistance. (a) Find the horizontal and vertical components of the shell’s initial velocity.

 Similar Solution